 CO2 compensation is the mechanism used to neutralize a certain amount of CO2 emissions by reducing the same amount of emissions in a different location.
 This happens though a system of booking and purchasing emission reduction certificates (CO2 credits) in sustainable projects abroad.
 These projects ensure that the emission of greenhouse gases such as CO2 is prevented or that CO2 is neutralized in the atmosphere.

-Better Places used CARMACAL, an award-winning carbon management tool for tour operators, to map the carbon emissions of our trips.
-The emissions from in-destination travel booked through Better Places amount to approximately 25% of the total journey, whereas emissions from your international flight are responsible for about 75%.
+Better Places Travel used CARMACAL, an award-winning carbon management tool for tour operators, to map the carbon emissions of our trips.
+The emissions from in-destination travel booked through Better Places Travel amount to approximately 25% of the total journey, whereas emissions from your international flight are responsible for about 75%.
 Using CARMACAL, we were able to calculate the average emission of an Better Places journey, including international flights, at 2.7 tons per person.
 This is a significant amount considering the average western person produces between 7 and 15 tons of CO2 per person in an entire year.
 This is why we are determined to compensate for all emissions caused by travel booked through Better Places.

 Compensating CO2 emissions

-We want to be future-proof, offering local, authentic, responsible long-distance travel experiences for many years to come, which is why we have chosen to fully compensate all emissions caused by travel booked through Better Places.
+We want to be future-proof, offering local, authentic, responsible long-distance travel experiences for many years to come, which is why we have chosen to fully compensate all emissions caused by travel booked through Better Places Travel.
 We compensate not only the in-destination travel you book through us, but also the emissions from the flight you took to reach your destination – all at no additional cost to you, the traveller.

 Efficient cooking stoves in Ghana